GMB stars send support to Kate Garraway after death of husband Derek Draper

 In the comments of Garraway’s announcement post on Instagram, Reid wrote: “Our whole hearts are with you all.”

-Fellow presenter Hawkins said she was “desperately sorry” to hear the news.

-She added: “Kate, it’s absolutely heartbreaking.
-So much love to you all.”

-Richard Arnold, who fronts the entertainment coverage on Good Morning Britain, said: “By your side always.”
+Richard Arnold, who fronts the entertainment coverage on Good Morning Britain, added: “By your side always.”

-ITV host Lorraine Kelly also sent her sympathies, writing: “So sorry Kate.
-You fought so hard.
-Just incredibly sad.
-Sending you love.”
+Hawkins described the news as “absolutely heartbreaking” and sent “much love” to her fellow presenter.

+In a post on Instagram, Hawkins also asked others to send Garraway “love and prayers” at this time.

+She reshared Garraway’s post to Instagram and added: “This is just so sad.
+Our friend @kategarraway has been so strong and brave.

+“Thoughts with her and her children and family.
+She was right by his side until the end and did him proud.
+An astonishing woman.”

-This Morning host Alison Hammond said the crew of the ITV mid-morning show were “sending our love” to Garraway and her two children while presenting the show on Friday.
+This Morning host Alison Hammond said the crew of the ITV mid-morning show were “sending our love” to Garraway and her children, while presenting the show on Friday.

 She said: “We just want to say, all of us here at This Morning, we’re sending our love to you Kate and, of course, Darcey and Billy.”